rocketeers-app/rocketeers/content/articles/databases/mysql-import-without-timezone-difference.md

 title: Import MySQL database without timezone difference
 slug: mysql-import-without-timezone-difference
 category: Databases
-intro: When you're import a MySQL database from a server to your local computer, you might notice that the dates and times are different.
+intro: When you import a MySQL database from a server to your local computer, you might notice that the dates and times are different.
 published_at: 2024-05-02
 ---